 Students may not leave campus during lunch, except with permission granted by administration or authorized staff.
 During lunch, students must proceed directly to the cafeteria, and, after getting their lunch, shall immediately sit in a chair at a table.
-Students shall remain seated until they are finished with their lunch, at which point they shall clean the area in which they are seated, dispose of any trash in the appropriate receptacle, and exit the cafeteria.
-Students shall follow all cafeteria rules during lunch.
+Students shall remain seated until they are finished with their lunch, at which point they shall clean the area in which they are seated, dispose of any trash in the appropriate receptacle, and exit the cafeteria when the dismissal bell rings Students shall follow all cafeteria rules during lunch.